Youtube Facebook Twitter Instagram

 Performance

-The Committee shall perform an evaluation of its performance at least annually to determine whether it is functioning effectively, by reference to this Terms of Reference and current best practice.
+The Committee shall review its performance at least annually to determine whether it is functioning effectively, by reference to this Terms of Reference and current best practice.

 Contact Officer